TAILOR-UoB/new_ways_of_publishing/booksource/appendix/open-courses.md

 known licenses.

 Some of the most common licenses are the Creative Commons.
-Similar principles shown previously in the open source licenses section apply here.
+Similar principles shown previously in the open-source licenses section apply here.
 For example the **Open Data Commons by Attribution License (ODC-BY v4.0**) allows to copy, distribute and use a database, produce new works derived from it, modify, transform and build upon it subject to attribution to the original work.
 A